lsst-dm/dmtn-164/index.rst

 a way to make a change, build it, test it, and deploy it will enable people to feel safe making changes without regressions.

+Another thing to mention is metrics.
+Both JupyterHub and JupyterLab have built in prometheus monitoring of a set of metrics on an HTTP endpoint.
+These metrics can be gathered by a telegraf instance from InfluxDB to store these metrics in a graphable way.
+Since this is a pull rather than a push, anyone can retrieve these metrics for tests or other purposes.

+As we add components we should think about adding metrics about what choices were made, time spent, or errors encountered as applicable.
+It looks like new metrics can be added, although there might not be a way to add a metric outside of a PR (see https://github.com/jupyterhub/jupyterhub/blob/master/jupyterhub/metrics.py).

 The Picture
 ===========